Interdisciplinary Health PhD Program

 - ETS will not forward GRE scores that are more than five years old to institutions

 The Graduate College also requires the TOEFL (minimum score of 80) or the IELTS (minimum score of 6.5) for many international applicants.

-The applicant is encouraged to contact the PhD Director at least several weeks prior to completing the application materials to obtain additional information about the application process.
+The applicant is encouraged to contact the Program Director at least several weeks prior to completing the application materials to obtain additional information about the application process.

 The Steering Committee will begin screening applications in late Fall semester and will continue into the Spring semester.
 Reviews of all application materials and scores applicants will use pre-established criteria.
-Once total scores are calculated, the Steering Committee will discuss each applicant and make a decision on video conference interview for potential candidates.
-After the video interview, the Steering Committee makes recommendation to the Graduate College.
-The IH Director will write the applicants and send email notifying the applicant of the Steering Committee’s decision.
+The Steering Committee makes admission recommendations to the Graduate College.
+The applicant will be notified via email of the Steering Committee’s recommendation.